Perfect Remedy

-Perfect Remedy is the nineteenth studio album by English rock band Status Quo.
+Perfect Remedy is the nineteenth studio album by British rock band Status Quo.
 In terms of British chart success, it marked a new low for the band, reaching a high of only No. 49 during a two-week run.
-The two singles from it, 'Not at All' and 'Little Dreamer', peaked at No. 50 and No. 76 respectively.
-In the memoir, 'XS All Areas: Francis Rossi and Rick Parfitt' (Sidgwick & Jackson, 2004, p.
-290), Rossi said that it sold well in Europe and Australia, but they were back to square one in Britain.
-'I don't know why it did so poorly.
-You could argue that the scene had moved on.'
+The two singles from it, "Not at All" and "Little Dreamer", peaked at No. 50 and No. 76 respectively.
+In Francis Rossi and Rick Parfitt's duel 2004 autobiography, XS All Areas, Rossi said that it sold well in Europe and Australia, but they were back to square one in Britain: "I don't know why it did so poorly.
+You could argue that the scene had moved on."
+Affairs quickly returned to normal in the UK when their next studio album in 1991, Rock 'Til You Drop, reached the top 10.